marko-knoebl/slides/sections/react-advanced/23-nextjs-en.md

 If we want to fetch data on the server side before a component renders we implement the method `getInitialProps`:

-Um `fetch` in node.js zu verwenden, können wir das npm-Paket `isomorphic-fetch` verwenden.
+For using `fetch` in node.js we can use the npm Package `isomorphic-fetch`

 ## Data fetching in next.js